 – “Man/woman cave”

-One thing to keep in mind: while it might be appealing to install a ton of unique features, you don’t want to inadvertently limit your buying demographic.
+One thing to remember: while installing a ton of unique features might be appealing, you don’t want to inadvertently limit your buying demographic.
 Sometimes a design that’s too specific to your tastes can backfire.

 Do you have to finish your entire basement?